gmeds/Bacteria-Genomics24/Module 4: Data and Cloud Computing/aws-intro-and-account-setup.md

 **Getting Started with IAM:**

-For this lecture, we will learn how to create a user group, then add users.
-This can be important if you want many users to have simialr access rights to the AWS account.
+For this lecture, we will learn how to create a user group, and then add users.
+This can be important if you want many users to have similar access rights to the AWS account.

 From the AWS dashboard, go into the search bar and search **IAM**:

-You will get an interface like this, the just pick IAM:
+You will get an interface like this, then just pick IAM:

 ![ENV SETUP(7)](https://github.com/gmeds/Bacterial-Genomics24/assets/157685223/93431fe8-5620-45a3-a51c-902a4ddc516b)